Designed for the most demanding needs of photographers and videographers.

 The browning of the American landscape with Don Quixote quick-profits-for-a-few scams is horrible to behold in my travels.
 There is a lot still intact, but also major areas forever impacted by this 'green' lunacy can be see 80 miles away.
 You can’t even pen your eyes now in some wilderness areas without seeing the unholy death star 80 miles away.

 Destroying ecosystems for solar panels is the worst assault on health and society in history.
 Windmills are even more insidious.
 This insanity may run its course, but not before vast damage is done.
+And it is all a corporate welfare scam.

 Meanwhile, the gross stupidity of solar arrays in areas that have any chance of a hailstorm should be self evident.